 Nexium and Prilosec are proton pump inhibitors used to treat acid reflux, GERD and other gastrointestinal problems.

 Proton pump inhibitor lawsuits claim AstraZeneca and other drugmakers failed to warn that these drugs can cause kidney disease, kidney injury, kidney failure and acute interstitial nephritis, or AIN.

 Learn more about Nexium and Prilosec lawsuits

 The cholesterol drug Crestor (rosuvastatin) is used to prevent or treat heart disease, heart attacks and strokes.

 The FDA approved Onglyza (saxagliptin) in 2009 to treat Type 2 diabetes.
 AstraZeneca and partner Bristol-Myers Squibb made hundreds of millions of dollars annually from Onglyza, but a study reported Onglyza increased the risk of hospitalizations due to heart failure.

 The FDA rejected Bristol-Myers and AstraZeneca’s once-daily Farxiga (dapagliflozin) before approving it in 2014.
 The FDA had originally denied it because data in studies showed a possible risk of bladder cancer.

-Wilson and Peterson, LLP funds Drugwatch because it supports the organization's mission to keep people safe from dangerous drugs and medical devices.(888) 645-1617
+Drugwatch's trusted legal partners support the organization's mission to keep people safe from dangerous drugs and medical devices.
+For more information, visit our partners page.